MindeVieras/node-aws-album/README.md

 # Node.js AWS Album

-This is a aws album app and registration app using Node.js, Express, Passport and Mongoose.
-It is part of the YouTube series [here](https://www.youtube.com/watch?v=Z1ktxiqyiLA)
+This is a aws album app using Node.js, Express, Passport and MySql.

 ### Version
-0.1.0
+0.0.2

 ### Usage